Oromia Broadcasting Network

+OBN operates with state-of-the-art broadcasting infrastructure, ensuring exceptional video and audio quality for live sports coverage.
+Key capabilities include:

+OBN continues to invest in cutting-edge technology and talent development, reinforcing its role as a media powerhouse in Ethiopian sports broadcasting.
+By integrating modern digital platforms, interactive content, and audience analytics, OBN is dedicated to enhancing viewer experiences and expanding Ethiopian football’s influence globally.

+With a strong reputation for reliability, industry expertise, and operational excellence, OBN is the ideal broadcasting partner to take Ethiopian Premier League coverage to new heights.

 History

 The channel is run by the Oromia Radio and Television Organization (ORTO), founded on 12 July 2006 by Proclamation number 113/2006 of the Regional Government, as the Oromia mass media organization (OMMO).
 The regional government renamed the organization to Oromia Radio and TV Organization by Proclamation No. 164/2011 in 2011.
 Oromia Broadcasting Network was established according to Oromia Mass Media Organization establishment Proclamation No. 133 of 2006 to widely disseminate the timely gathered international and local information to the public and government bodies.
 It broadcasts independent news, educational, and entertainment programs in 14 Ethiopian languages and three international languages on radio and TV.